Fireworks, a blast for the holiday but a bust for your lungs: Air pollution nightmare

 Local air quality officials and the CDC have several recommendations to stay away from the pollution:

-- Sit upwind for the fireworks staging area.
-(The breeze blows smoke away from you.)
+• Sit upwind for the fireworks staging area and allow the breeze to blow the smoke away from you.

 Be sure to download the FOX Weather app to track the air quality in your area.
 The free FOX Weather livestream is also available 24/7 on the website and app and on your favorite streaming platform.
 The FOX Weather Update podcast also provides weather information for the entire country.